Guidance

 Application refusals or rejections

-Guests whose UPE visa applications are refused or rejected by UKVI will have no further recourse to public funds in the UK.
-Sponsors/hosts of guests whose permission is refused or rejected by UKVI should not receive thank you payments.
+After this six-month period, sponsors/hosts of guests who cannot evidence that UPE permission has been granted should not receive thank you payments.
 Councils can review the guest’s status by following the instructions in the ‘Payment Claims’ section earlier in this guidance.

 MHCLG is not able to provide councils with information about the status of the guest’s application or permission status.
 Please do not raise a JIRA ticket.

-If a guest requires immigration advice, they should be directed to: Find an immigration adviser: Search for an adviser.
+If a guest requires immigration advice, they should be directed to: Find an immigration adviser: Search for an adviser

 Accommodation suitability

-Councils are not required to undertake an accommodation check before issuing a sponsor/host with thank you payments under UPE, but payments should not be made where councils become aware that:
+Unless an unknown sponsor/host is involved, councils are not required to undertake an accommodation check before issuing a sponsor/host with thank you payments under UPE, but payments should not be made where councils become aware that:

 Councils may consider any other factors that they deem relevant including those set out in Accommodation checks: Homes for Ukraine enabling flexibility at a local level to deal with individual cases on their merits.
 The council’s approach should be clearly set out in their local guidance.